 I am a unionized employee.
 Can I sue my employer for breaching my employment rights?

-Normally a unionized employee cannot sue their employment for breaching their employment rights because those rights are governed by the employees collective agreement.
+Normally a unionized employee cannot sue their employers for breaching their employment rights because those rights are governed by the employees' collective agreement.
 Therefore, a unionized employee can file a grievance against their employer according to the grievance process under their collective agreement.
 If the grievance process is unsuccessful at resolving the issue, the next step is arbitration.

 My workplace is unionized.
 Do I have to be part of the union?

 It depends.
 A unionized workplace can either be a “closed shop” or “open shop” workplace.
 The designation of the unionized workplace will affect whether you are required to become a member of the union.

 If you are employed in a “closed shop” workplace, you must be a union member to be hired and employed.
 In other words, the employment itself is conditioned on the employee’s membership in the union.

 If you are employed in an “open shop” workplace, you do not have to become a member of the union.
 However, in an “open shop” workplace, employees who choose not to become members of the union are still subject to the collective agreement entered into by the union and the employer and are required to pay union dues.
 This situation is also known as the “Rand Formula,” which makes it mandatory for all employees to pay union dues regardless of their status with the union (i.e. member or non-member).
 Further, a non-union employee in an “open shop” workplace is normally deprived of participating in internal union affairs.

 I would like to start a union in my workplace.
 How do I do that?